TimescaleDB vs. InfluxDB: Purpose Built Differently for Time-Series Data

 - Version: TimescaleDB version 1.7.1, community edition, with PostgreSQL 12, InfluxDB version 1.8.0 Open Source Edition (the latest non-beta releases for both databases at the time of publishing).

-- 1 remote client machine, 1 database server, both in the same cloud datacenter
+- One remote client machine, one database server, both in the same cloud data center.

 For insert performance, we used the following datasets and configuration: